 - Pricing 1% to 3% depending on the risk

 - Most of our financing facilities are non-recourse

 - Recourse is an option for healthier companies (profitable with strong guarantors)

 - We can work with IRS tax issues, poor credit, etc.

 - Terms can go out 120 days and exceptions to 150

-If you’re a business owner that charges clients through invoices but you need cash flow fast, invoice finance opportunities are a great way to get the money you need.
-Small businesses can leverage their unpaid invoices through invoice factoring and get the money they need.
-Regardless of the invoice amount, you can get the cash you need in a pinch for renovations, working capital, and more with AdvancePoint Capital’s invoice factoring.
-For those that have had difficulties obtaining other types of business loan products, invoice factoring could be a perfect option.
+Regardless of the statement amount, you can get the money you need in a pinch for renovations, working capital, and more with AdvancePoint Capital’s business financing.
+For those that have had difficulties obtaining other types of business loan products, invoice financing could be a perfect option.

-Invoice factoring, also known as invoice financing, can be used for a wide range of industry needs.
-Whether it be payroll, taxes, expansion, renovations, or getting started with an upcoming project —invoice financing from a trusted factoring company can get you capital fast.
+Invoice financing can be used for a wide range of industry needs.
+Whether it be payroll, taxes, expansion, renovations, updated real estate, or getting started with an upcoming project —invoice financing from a trusted financing company can get you a cash advance fast.

-Well, invoice factoring uses your outstanding invoices that customers haven’t paid yet as collateral.
-What this means is that these customers are the ones that are looked at when an invoice factoring company checks for credit histories and time in business.
-The amount you pay for your loans depends entirely on the invoice amount, as it’s subject to various processing fees and factoring fees.
-Invoice factoring is a great alternative to traditional business loans for a company that has outstanding invoices from its customers.
+Invoice financing uses your outstanding statements that customers haven’t paid yet as collateral.
+These customers are the ones that are looked at when an invoice financing company checks for credit histories and time in business.
+The amount you pay for your business loans depends entirely on the invoice value, as it’s subject to various processing fees and financing fees.
+Invoice financing is a great alternative to traditional business loans for a company that has outstanding invoices from its customers.

 The fast, convenient and straightforward way to get the money you need for your business – now!